kodecocodes/i10t/xcode-source-editor-extensions/xcode-source-editor-extensions.markdown

 For once it's not Xcode being flaky.
 It's you!

-Xcode is crashing due to a an NSSelectionArray—an internal class associated with selection ranges—that contains no ranges.
+Xcode is crashing due to a an `NSSelectionArray`—an internal class associated with selection ranges—that contains no ranges.
 This is because by the time you call the completion handler in `perform(with:completionHandler:)`, `buffer.selections` is empty.
 Without a selection or insertion point in the buffer, Xcode doesn't know where to put the cursor when it regains control.

 Take a look at the code you just added, and it makes sense.
 When the extension kicked off, the buffer selection was whatever you had selected before kicking it off.
 But towards the end of `perform(with:completionHandler:)`, you called `removeObject(at:)` on the selected line, thus removing the selection from the buffer.